Is Sustainable Palm Oil Really Sustainable?

 There are over 200 ingredients that contain palm oil.
 Given poor labeling, that makes it almost impossible for consumers to know what exactly it is they’re buying.

-WHY YOU SHOULD SUPPORT SUSTAINABLE PALM OIL AND THE RSPO
+ARGUMENTS FOR SUSTAINABLE PALM OIL AND THE RSPO

 1) Substituting palm oil for other vegetable oils is not ideal